esinecan/agentic-ai-browser/README.md

 # Agentic AI Browser

-An intelligent web automation agent that uses state-of-the-art AI techniques to understand and interact with web pages autonomously.
+An automated browser agent powered by LLMs for web automation tasks.

 ## Overview
 This project is a **sophisticated AI-driven web automation agent** that uses **Playwright** for browser interactions and **LLM integration** for intelligent decision-making.
 It's designed for **reliable, adaptable web automation** with robust element detection and contextual understanding.